 Chloe is a complex video game character, and you’ll find that some of the most stressful decisions you’ll make as a player are when Max must balance her own feelings for Chloe in the wider context of the current objective.
 The writers often place Chloe in danger, which is a sneaky trick for generating drama, but then these moments wouldn’t feel half as important were it not for how achingly real she feels as a character.

 Life is Strange is not the most ebullient tale and neither is it always so consistent.
 The final episode is mainly to blame for this because it’s the point where the absorbing time travel puzzles fall away and the story choices become more linear.
 I certainly can’t fault episode 5 for lacking creativity in the final stretch, but it presents a lot of stuff that feels goofy rather than climactic.
-I mean, you even get an egregious stealth sequence thrown in there, which is exactly the sort of rinky-dink shit that Fahrenheit was doing ten years prior!
+You even get an egregious stealth sequence thrown in there, which is the sort of rinky-dink nonsense that Fahrenheit was doing ten years prior!
 It’s no wonder the episode is titled “Polarized” …

 Fortunately these are rare missteps in what is an otherwise engrossing experience that will surely leave a sympathetic hole in your stomach by the end.
 This is one of those games that you’ll immediately want to share and discuss with others.
 The heartbreaking romance; the theories behind Max’s gift; or the sure-to-be-divisive ending; whichever beats are sticking in your memory, Dontnod Entertainment has given you plenty to chew on here.